The Lord of the Rings: War in the North

 The Lord of the Rings: War in the North is a 2011 action role-playing game developed by Snowblind Studios and published by Warner Bros.
 Interactive Entertainment for PlayStation 3, Xbox 360, and Microsoft Windows.
 An OS X port was developed and published by Feral Interactive in 2013.
-It is the first video game based on both J. R. R. Tolkien's 1954 high fantasy novel The Lord of the Rings and Peter Jackson's film trilogy adaptation released in 2001 (The Fellowship of the Ring), 2002 (The Two Towers) and 2003 (The Return of the King).
-This is because, until 2009, Vivendi Universal Games, in partnership with Tolkien Enterprises, held the rights to make games based on Tolkien's literary works, whilst Electronic Arts held the rights to make games based on the New Line Cinema films.
-In 2009, WB Games acquired the rights for both intellectual properties.
+It is the second video game based on both J. R. R. Tolkien's 1954 high fantasy novel The Lord of the Rings and Peter Jackson's film trilogy adaptation released in 2001 (The Fellowship of the Ring), 2002 (The Two Towers) and 2003 (The Return of the King), following the release of The Lord of the Rings: The Battle for Middle-earth II in 2006.
+WB Games acquired the rights for both intellectual properties in 2009 - prior to this, Vivendi Universal Games, in partnership with Tolkien Enterprises, had held the rights to make games based on Tolkien's literary works, whilst Electronic Arts held the rights to make games based on the New Line Cinema films.

-The game contains narrative elements unique to both the novel and the films, although the aesthetic design is based more specifically upon the look of the films, with characters in the game bearing the likenesses of the actors who portrayed them in the films.
+The game contains narrative elements similar to both the novels and the films, although the aesthetic design is based more specifically upon the look of the latter, with characters in the game bearing the likenesses of their actors in those films.
 The game does not directly adapt the story depicted in the novel and films, but instead depicts a trio of adventurers whose quest runs parallel to the main narrative, occasionally intersecting with it.
 The story follows them as they attempt to track down and defeat a powerful Black Númenórean named Agandaûr, whom Sauron has employed to lay waste to the northern regions of Middle-earth, whilst Sauron himself concentrates on Rohan and Gondor.

 The game received mixed reviews, with critics praising the graphics and tone, but criticizing the repetitive combat, weak storyline and poor character development.
 It was also criticized for containing several game-breaking bugs.
 War in the North was a commercial failure, which some attributed to the timing of its launch among other high-profile releases.
+The game was re-released for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows and Xbox Series X/S in August 2026.